devcontainers/devcontainers.github.io/_implementors/features-distribution.md

 ├── ...
 ```

-... where `src` is a directory containing a sub-folder with the name of the feature (e.g. `src/dotnet` or `src/go`) with at least a file named `devcontainer-feature.json` that contains the feature metadata, and an `install.sh` script that implementing tools will use as the entrypoint to install the feature.
+... where `src` is a directory containing a sub-folder with the name of the Feature (e.g. `src/dotnet` or `src/go`) with at least a file named `devcontainer-feature.json` that contains the Feature metadata, and an `install.sh` script that implementing tools will use as the entrypoint to install the Feature.

 Each sub-directory should be named such that it matches the `id` field of the `devcontainer-feature.json`.
-Other files can also be included in the feature's sub-directory, and will be included during the [packaging step](#packaging) alongside the two required files.
-Any files that are not part of the feature's sub-directory (e.g. outside of `src/dotnet`) will not included in the [packaging step](#packaging).
+Other files can also be included in the Feature's sub-directory, and will be included during the [packaging step](#packaging) alongside the two required files.
+Any files that are not part of the Feature's sub-directory (e.g. outside of `src/dotnet`) will not included in the [packaging step](#packaging).

 Optionally, a mirrored `test` directory can be included with an accompanying `test.sh` script.
-Implementing tools may use this to run tests against the given feature.
+Implementing tools may use this to run tests against the given Feature.

 ## <a href="#versioning" name="versioning" class="anchor"> Versioning </a>

-Each feature is individually [versioned according to the semver specification](https://semver.org/).
-The `version` property in the respective `devcontainer-feature.json` file is parsed to determine if the feature should be republished.
+Each Feature is individually [versioned according to the semver specification](https://semver.org/).
+The `version` property in the respective `devcontainer-feature.json` file is parsed to determine if the Feature should be republished.

-Tooling that handles publishing features will not republish features if that exact version has already been published; however, tooling must republish major and minor versions in accordance with the semver specification.
+Tooling that handles publishing Features will not republish Features if that exact version has already been published; however, tooling must republish major and minor versions in accordance with the semver specification.

 ## <a href="#packaging" name="packaging" class="anchor"> Packaging </a>

 Features are distributed as tarballs.
-The tarball contains the entire contents of the feature sub-directory, including the `devcontainer-feature.json`, `install.sh`, and any other files in the directory.
+The tarball contains the entire contents of the Feature sub-directory, including the `devcontainer-feature.json`, `install.sh`, and any other files in the directory.

-The tarball is named `devcontainer-feature-<id>.tgz`, where `<id>` is the feature's `id` field.
+The tarball is named `devcontainer-feature-<id>.tgz`, where `<id>` is the Feature's `id` field.

-A reference implementation for packaging and distributing features is provided as a GitHub Action (https://github.com/devcontainers/action).
+A reference implementation for packaging and distributing Features is provided as a GitHub Action (https://github.com/devcontainers/action).

 ### <a href="#devcontainer-collection-json" name="devcontainer-collection-json" class="anchor"> devcontainer-collection.json </a>